hiway/amok/README.md

 Peer-to-peer Ephemeral Status Updates

-- Amok uses distributed hash tables (DHT) to publish and subscribe to status updates
+- Amok uses distributed hash table (DHT) to publish and subscribe to status updates
-- Status update is a short text message that is available to everyone who has subscribed to your Amok ID
+- Status is text that can be read by anyone subscribed to your Amok ID
-- Amok ID is hashed fingerprint of your public key
-- Your public key signs the status so others can verify it is indeed you who posted the status
 - Share your Amok ID with friends or general public
-- Subscribe to Amok ID to receive status updates
+- Follow Amok IDs of people you care about to receive status updates
 - No servers, no signups, no ads

 ---